- Music festivals are notorious for bringing in A-list headliners that fans want to see up up and personal.

 On Friday, I arrived at the main stage just before Kehlani’s planned performance at 5:30 p.m.
 (Fortunately, I was intending to watch Kehlani’s set anyway since I adore her.
 “All Me” is a banger.)

 I was around 25-30 rows back when Kehlani joined the stage.
 People often shift and leave in the midst of a performance to use the restroom, eat, watch another show, or just because their legs are weary, which provided me with a few opportunities to go forward.

 Throughout Kehlani’s hour-long performance, I bobbed and weaved.
 I’d moved maybe five rows by the time she finished her last song.

 My perspective at the start of Kehalni’s performance, left, and somewhat closer towards the finish.

 Now, this is where it gets competitive.

 The audience always shifts dramatically once the last artist exits the stage.
 A large number of individuals will go, but an equal number will rush forward to fill the voids.
-Hang on to your luggage and brace yourself for a shove.
+Hold on to your luggage and brace yourself for a shove.

 The throng will calm after a few minutes, but this will not be permanent.

 Kehlani’s concert finished around 6:30 p.m., while Eilish was due to perform at 8:45 p.m.
 That meant that those who wanted to be near to the stage had to stand and wait for more than two hours.